Salah Zulfikar: 1980s: another career peak

-In 1982, Zulfikar shared the lead with Nour El-Sherif in the crime thriller; The Peacock (El Tawoos) of Kamal El Sheikh, and it garnered critical and financial success, earning him the state's award for best actor in a leading role for his performance and for the second time in a raw.
-After his two consecutive awards, Zulfikar turned down many scripts and spent 1982 to 1985 away from films.
+He shared the lead in; A Moment of Weakness (1981), alongside Hussein Fahmy and Nelly.
+Zulfikar portrayed a complex character and his performance was glowingly reviewed by critics and the film performed moderately in the box-office.
+In 1982, he shared the lead with Nour El-Sherif in the crime thriller; The Peacock directed by Kamal El Sheikh, and it garnered critical and financial success, earning him the state's award for best actor in a leading role for his performance and for the second time in a raw.